cygnusroot/gitlab.io/doc/administration/operations/extra_sidekiq_processes.md

 GitLab Enterprise Edition allows one to start an extra set of Sidekiq processes besides the default one.
 These processes can be used to consume a dedicated set of queues.
-This can be used to ensure certain queues always have dedicated workers, no matter the amount of jobs that need to be processed.
+This can be used to ensure certain queues always have dedicated workers, no matter the number of jobs that need to be processed.

 ---